Sharp Page transitions in generic Hamiltonian dynamics: Hydrodynamic interpretation

 Although this toy model captures some features of our numerics, it is unrealistic in the standard thermodynamic limit: the rate at which the system couples to the bath is $O(1)$, while the rate at which energy diffuses across the system is $O(1/M^2)$.
 Until the Page time, this disparity creates energy gradients across subsystem $A$.
 Consequently, the top eigenvector of $\rho_A(t)$---which is also the best rank-1 approximation to the density matrix---is spatially nonuniform through the Page time.
 The top eigenvector is clearly not the ground state of either $H$ or $-H$.

 To move beyond the toy model described above, we assume that subsystem $A$ rapidly approaches a \emph{locally thermal} state with a spatially varying temperature profile.
 This assumption is standard in hydrodynamics~\cite{bulchandani2021superdiffusion} and is natural when the underlying dynamics is strongly chaotic.
-We express Eq.~\eqref{mfim} as $H = \sum_i h_i$, with
+We express the Hamiltonian Eq.~\eqref{mfim} as $H = \sum_i h_i$, with local energy density

 A natural ansatz for a locally thermal density matrix is